Topics of the Conference:

 - ▸ System Dynamics in Manufacturing System Modelling

 - ▸ Dynamics of Smart and Functionally Graded Materials

 Industries: Aerospace, Transportation, Energy Generation, Seismic, Infrastructure and Civil, Environmental, Military, Mechanical, Materials, Electrical, Chemical, Biomedical, Acoustical and Ultrasonic Engineering

 Major conference topic: "System Vibration, Chaos and Condition Monitoring"

 53rd International Conference on VIBROENGINEERING is an integral part of Vibroengineering Series Conferences and will be held in Udaipur, India.

 Conference is dedicated to researchers, scientists, engineers and practitioners throughout the world to present their latest research results, foster discussion, new ideas, develop partnerships and also publish a conference paper in Vibroengineering Procedia.
 All JVE Conferences are integral part of the Series of Vibroengineering Conferences started in 1999.
 Vibroengineering Procedia is indexed in major scientific databases: Scopus, EI Compendex, Inspec, Gale Cengage, Google Scholar and EBSCO.

 JVE conferences feature a broad range of high-level technical presentations, vibrant discussions and key experts and scientists from all over the world.
 The conference provides an opportunity to communicate your recent research advances, exchange ideas in innovative engineering technologies and enjoy endless networking advantages.
-With your participation, this Conference will prove to be an exciting scientific event, a fruitful opportunity to promote scientific research, technological development and its application
+With your participation, this Conference will prove to be an exciting scientific event, a fruitful opportunity to promote scientific research, technological development and its application.

-Dr. Naveen Kumar
+Prof. Naveen Kumar